 All 3 myths are easily debunked.
 In fact, GoTab operators are the best debunkers.
-Using GoTab, they are getting great results across-the-board: with guests, with staff and for their bottom line.
+Using GoTab’s POS for full-service restaurants, they are getting great results across-the-board: with guests, with staff and for their bottom line.

 Myth 1: Contactless ordering and payment hurts the guest experience.